-Further Analysis by the Military to Develop Better Body Armor
+Further Analysis by the Military into Body Armor Advancements

 Military members have a very difficult and dangerous job.
 They have to go into the line of battle and need to be sure that they have the best protection possible.
 Many advancements have been made when it comes to the body armor that the military uses, but a call for more improvements to be made arose recently.